 📡 Oxen Server

-instance yourself, or use the hosted version on OxenHub.
-To use the hosted OxenHub solution you can sign up here.
 The hosted solution comes with a UI and the benefits of not having to setup infrastructure yourself.
+Sign up here to get started.

 To setup a local Oxen Server instance, first install the oxen-server